What is PAD?

 We Can Help

-If you are experiencing any of these symptoms NGPG Vascular Center can help with your evaluation.
+If you are experiencing any of these symptoms, NGPG Vascular Center can help with your evaluation.
 The blood supply to the legs can be checked with a machine that uses blood pressure cuffs to measure the amount of blood flowing in the vessels.
 This painless procedure is performed along with the use of ultrasound waves to measure the actual velocity of the blood flowing in the arteries.
 This can determine if a problem exists.
 Imaging studies are then performed to pinpoint the exact location of the problem.
-These tests may include CT scans or Magnetic Resonance scans to visualize the blood vessels and look for blockages.
+These tests may include CT scans or magnetic resonance angiography (MRA) to visualize the blood vessels and look for blockages.

-Arteriograms can also be performed which require the placement of a small tube called a catheter inside the blood vessel and injecting contrast to see the blocked areas.
-By analyzing the results of these tests your surgeon can recommend the appropriate treatment for your particular problem either in the form of medication, stents, or bypass surgery.
-The goal of this therapy is first to prevent loss of limb and second, to improve your level of activity so you can enjoy the things you do on a daily basis.
+An arteriogram can also be performed.
+This requires placing a small tube called a catheter inside the blood vessel and injecting contrast to see the blocked areas.
+By analyzing the results of these tests, your surgeon can recommend the appropriate treatment for your particular problem.
+Treatments include medication, stents or bypass surgery.
+The goals of this therapy are first to prevent loss of limb and second to improve your level of activity so you can do what you enjoy every day.

 Contact